Any clamp that holds a 3/8" rod will work.

 The entire Machine can be hidden behind a music stand, or perhaps a cymbal... all you need to see is the red striking surface.

-The LP Claw is great to use when you want to mount your Miller Machine on a drum.
+The LP Claw is great to use when you want to mount your Miller Machine on the rim of a drum.

-I've used it to put my Finger Cymbal Machine on the floor tom.
+I've used it to mount my Finger Cymbal Machine on the floor tom.